bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-03-existing-policy-quoting.md

   - Benefits & plans
   - Billing & premium data
 - Module-specific views, controllers, and service controllers
+- Error Handling

 ### Challenges Overcame

-The biggest challenge I faced was writing my first enterprise-level web application at Healthplan Services, which I designed and built from the ground up with two other developers.
+The biggest challenge I faced was building my first enterprise-level web application at Healthplan Services from the ground up, as well as working with a team of developers simultaneously.

-The sheer amount of design choices to be made had to be weighed against long-term performance, maintainability, scalability, and return-on-investment.
+One huge challenge was weighing:

+- long-term performance
+- maintainability
+- scalability
+- return-on-investment.

-Scalability was a tough challenge to overcome.
+Scalability was the toughest challenge to overcome.
 This application effectively consolidated all other in-force quoting applications before it, and in their place, provided a single, scalable solution.

-This meant that the application had to allow the following features to be configurable for any number of health insurance carriers:
+It had to allow the following features to be configurable for any number of health insurance carriers:

 - Policy setups
 - Coverage setups
+- Benefit structures
 - Policy Rating engines:
     + Mainframe-based rating engine
     + DB2-based rating engine
-    + Spreadsheet-based calculator
+    + Spreadsheet-based calculator engine
 - Business rules

 ### Accomplishments

-The in-force quoting application is still in use today and continues to be a great asset to Healthplan Services.
-It currently provides policy change quoting for the following health insurance carriers:
+This quoting application is still in use today and continues to be a great asset to Healthplan Services.
+It has grown to provide policy change quoting for the following health insurance carriers:

 - Coventry
 - Cigna